Elston Howard: Minor leagues

-Major league career
+New York Yankees (1955–1967)

 1950s

-Howard made the Yankees' major league roster at the start of the 1955 season.
+Howard made the Yankees' Major League roster at the start of the 1955 season.
 On April 14, 1955 (the second game of the season), Howard made his major league debut when he entered the game in the sixth inning as a left fielder.
 Howard hit a single in his only plate appearance of the day.
 He became the first black player to play for the Yankees.
 Howard was known to be very slow afoot.
 When Howard first came to the Yankees, manager Casey Stengel referred to him as "Eightball".
 Howard made his first start on April 28, because it was difficult to find room for Howard in the lineup.
 Berra won his third MVP award in 1955, and Mickey Mantle and Hank Bauer were solid outfield regulars.
 Stengel used Howard as a backup catcher and occasional outfielder; he competed for playing time with Norm Siebern and Enos Slaughter.
 He hit .290 with 10 home runs and 43 runs batted in (RBIs) in 97 games played for the season.